Procedure Guide ·Tooth Extraction ·2026

 Why It's Done

-Teeth are extracted when they're damaged beyond repair — from severe decay, resorptive lesions, fractures, advanced periodontal disease, or stomatitis.
-Feline tooth resorption (where the body breaks down the tooth structure) affects about half of all adult cats and is the most common reason for extraction.
-Leaving painful, infected teeth in place causes suffering and can spread bacteria.
+Teeth are extracted when damaged beyond repair - severe decay, resorptive lesions, fractures, periodontal disease, or stomatitis.
+Tooth resorption affects 50% of adult cats and is the most common reason for extraction.
+Leaving painful, infected teeth causes suffering and spreads bacteria.
 Tooth resorption affects 50%+ of adult cats

 The Process

-Pre-anesthetic bloodwork confirms your cat is safe for anesthesia.
-Full dental X-rays reveal problems below the gumline — many diseased teeth look normal on the surface.
-The vet elevates and removes each tooth, sometimes sectioning multi-rooted teeth into pieces first.
-The socket is cleaned and may be sutured closed.
-A dental cleaning is usually performed at the same time.
+Pre-anesthetic bloodwork confirms safety.
+Dental X-rays reveal problems below the gumline - many diseased teeth look normal on the surface.
+The vet elevates and removes each tooth, sometimes sectioning multi-rooted teeth first.
+The socket is cleaned and may be sutured.
+Dental cleaning is usually done at the same time.
 Dental X-rays are essential for proper treatment

 Cost Breakdown - $200-$1,000/tooth